 In work with Innate Immunotherapeutics developing a new immune-based therapy for secondary progressive MS (MIS416), Anne and her team are investigating the major biological pathways that are critical for the drug to work.
 They are also looking for biomarkers that may link a beneficial response in a patient to a change in their immune system.

 By tracking these changes, valuable information about which therapies would benefit particular groups of patients can be gained.
 MIS416 has just completed a Phase 2B clinical trial in Australia and New Zealand and we are eagerly awaiting results in late 2017.

-We would like to acknowledge and thank The Great New Zealand Trek Charitable Trust and Trekking Events for their continued support of our MS research.
-Being part of the Trek is always a special experience for Anne La Flamme, who traveled with her daughter through Central Otago with the group in 2017.
+We would like to acknowledge and thank The Great New Zealand Trek Charitable Trust and Trekking Events for their support of our MS research.
+In 2019, the GNZT finished its 14th and final leg of the trek, having raised over $450,000 towards our MS research programme.
+Being part of the Trek is always a special experience for Prof La Flamme, who often joined the trek with her daughter.

 “I like to walk along with people so I can answer their questions about the research we’re doing, one on one.
 The Trek has supported our MS research directly since 2009 and maintains a real interest in what we do.
 We are so grateful to everyone involved.
 Their support has made a very significant contribution to our research programme over the years and enabled us to do things we couldn’t have dreamed of doing otherwise.”